t0mmothy/Programming-Language/README.md

 Programms will be created with a '.pl' file
 The programming language will be interpreted with one python file A line is ended with a ';'
-Any commands used in an output must be ended with a '^' before the line cna be ended
+Any commands used in an output must be ended with a '^' before the line can be ended

 Lines can be assigned numbers with the '<' command file starts from line 0 e.g '<64;'